Fujifilm X-T2 vs Olympus E-M10 III

 Review summary: Fujifilm X-T2 vs Olympus E-M10 III

-So how do things add up?
+So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-T2 or the Olympus E-M10 III – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Is one clearly better than the other?
+The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 15.9MP) with a 25% higher linear resolution.